christian-arthur/ai-policy-advisor/README.md

 **For 16GB RAM:**

 Chinese company Alibaba trained the model Qwen3, which comes in both 14 and 8 billion parameter versions.
 They're both reasoning models, capable of strong analysis, clear writing, math, outputting tables, etc. The 14B model will approach the limits of a 16GB RAM device, so make sure to minimize running other applications or computer-intensive operations concurrently with the model.
 Having an IDE and web browser open concurrently has tested fine.
 Alternatively, the 8B model is only a little dumber, but allows for more headspace to run other applications and analyses.
-Download:
+Download via your device's terminal:

 ```bash
 ollama pull qwen3:14b